PiggyAwesome/Discord-Account-Generator/README.md

 ```

 You have to fill in the captcha!
-The program cant do it for you.
+The program is made to not do it for you.

 ###### For legal reasons, don't use this.
-###### This was only made for education purposes and to demonstrate the capabillaties of simple python, selenium code.
+###### This was only made for educational purposes and to demonstrate the capabillaties of simple python, selenium code.